shageenthsandrakumar/Project-Euler/problem_4/README.md

 **Problem statement:**

 A palindromic number reads the same both ways.
-The largest palindrome made from the product of two 2-digit numbers is $9009 = 91 \times 99$.
+The largest palindrome made from the product of two 2-digit numbers is $9009 = 91 * 99$.

 Find the **largest palindrome** made from the product of two 3-digit numbers.